arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSites/HOL.md

 1. Click the **Download publish profile** link from the **quick glance** section and save the file to a known location.

-	> **Note:** The _publish profile_ contains all of the information required to publish a web application to a Windows Azure website for each enabled publication method.
+	> **Note:** The _publish profile_ contains all of the information required to publish a web application to a Microsoft Azure website for each enabled publication method.
 The publish profile contains the URLs, user credentials and database strings required to connect to and authenticate against each of the endpoints for which a publication method is enabled.
-Both **Microsoft WebMatrix** and **Microsoft Visual Web Developer** support reading publish profiles to automate configuration of these programs for publishing web applications to Windows Azure websites.
+Both **Microsoft WebMatrix** and **Microsoft Visual Web Developer** support reading publish profiles to automate configuration of these programs for publishing web applications to Microsoft Azure websites.

 	![Downloading the publish profile](images/download-publish-profile.png?raw=true "Downloading the publish profile")